 Painters and photographers adored her and she has dozens of portraits taken of her, even as a nun.

 Elizaveta became a nun and tried to atone for her husband's sins in acts of charity and support for the weak and poor.
-She founded in Moscow a large women's monastery, Marfo-Marinsky, which was run by the name of Saints Martha and Mary.
-She became the chairman of the Imperial Orthodox Palestine Society, and continued to oversee construction in Jerusalem, both at the Russian Compound and at the consulate in the Old City, in what today is In Alexander Nevsky Church.
+She founded in Moscow a large monastery, the Marfo-Marinsky Convent, which was dedicated to Saints Martha and Mary.
+As she became the chairperson of the Imperial Orthodox Palestine Society, she continued to oversee construction in Jerusalem, both at the Russian Compound and at the consulate in the Old City, today known as the Alexander Nevsky Church.
 Furthermore, she continued to run various charities, but at the outbreak of the Bolshevik revolution in 1918, she was arrested by revolutionaries, under Lenin's orders, who knew how popular she was with the people.
 She was brutally executed that year in a remote mine in the Ural Mountains, with ten other eminent figures of the imperial family.

 In her lifetime, she expressed her desire to be buried in the church she had built on the slopes of the Mount of Olives.
-Her body and her companion's, nun Varvara, were transported, through various clandestine routes, to China, and finally arrived in Jerusalem.
-Her relics are on display at Saint Mary Magdalene Church, along with nun Varvara.
+Her body and that of her companion's, nun Varvara, were transported, through clandestine routes to China, and finally arrived in Jerusalem.
+Her relics are on display at Saint Mary Magdalene Church, along with those of nun Varvara.
 She was declared a martyr in 1992, of the Russian Orthodox Church.